-The bad guy support group scene alone which, let's face it, was what drew people's attention to the movie in the first place.
+The Bad-Anon (Bad Guys Anonymous) support group scene alone which, let's face it, was what drew people's attention to the movie in the first place.
 You have a whole room full of some well known video game baddies, a few even having their weapons from their respective games.
 Just casually sitting around and being friendly with one another.
 It's so surreal that it's awesome.

 Clyde - one of the oldest villains around - is the coordinator for the villains' support group.
 When Ralph says he doesn't want to be the bad guy anymore, Clyde turns blue (just as he does when Pac-Man switches from prey to predator in Clyde's game), while everyone elsegasps in shock.

 Speaking of which, there's Bowser's (appropriately fiery) Spit Take.
 Also, if you look closely shortly before this, he's drinking from a tiny coffee cup.

 Even better, the sound effect used is his original fire breath sound from the very first Super Mario Bros..

 Amusingly, after everyone but Clyde leaves the room, the scene cuts to show the area is a Pac-Man level.
 The room was the Ghost House and true to the game, Clyde just stays there floating back and forth for a while.

 And Ralph's icon slips off and snatches a pair of cherries.

 Ralph thanking 'Satan', who replies "It's pronounced 'Sah-Teen'.
 As the game he's probably from (Satan's Hollow), his name is "Sah-TEEN," to avoid the pain of Moral Guardians and he's a shout out to that game.